srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     username@AZ-220-VM-EDGEGW-{YOUR-ID}:~$
     ```

+    > **Important**: When you connect, you will likely be told there are outstanding OS updates for the Edge VM.
+We are ignoring this for our lab purposes, but in production, you always want to be sure to keep your Edge devices up-to-date.

 1. The `Azure/IoTEdge` GitHub project contains scripts to generate non-production certificates.
 These scripts will help you create the necessary scripts to set up a Transparent IoT Edge Gateway.
 Run the following command:

     ```bash